How it works

 Packet relay and store-and-forward

 Routes encrypted packets to connected clients.
-Queues blobs for offline recipients with a configurable TTL (default 72 hours).
+Queues blobs for offline recipients with a configurable TTL (default 30 days).

 Push notification forwarding